 Any client that supports a custom OpenAI or Ollama base URL works out of the box.

 500 MacBooks with Apple Silicon.
 Tens of terabytes of unified memory.
 Sitting idle during meetings, after hours, and weekends.
-Ollama Herd turns your existing hardware into a private AI inference cluster — zero additional cost.
+Ollama Herd turns your existing hardware into a private AI compute platform — LLM inference, image generation, transcription, and embeddings — at zero additional cost.

 SSO, RBAC, audit logging, compliance dashboards, fleet management, and SLA support.
-Everything enterprises need to run AI inference on the hardware they already own.
+Everything enterprises need to run a full AI stack on the hardware they already own.

 Contact Us →Stop leaving compute on the table.
 Start herding.